hz-b/bcib/README.md

 # bcib

-  A bridge from call back to iterator  Acronym: bluesky callback iterator bridge.
-Motivated that bluesky wants to iterate over plans while solvers typically use call backs
+A bridge from call back to iterator

+Acronym: bluesky callback iterator bridge

+Motivated that bluesky wants to iterate over plans while solvers typically use call backs.
+This module provides a bridge between these two views